Novelty (patent): Unauthorised disclosures

-In other countries, such as in EPO members, any act that makes an invention available to the public, no matter where in the world, before the filing date or priority date has the effect of barring the invention from being patented.
-Examples of acts that can make an invention available to the public are written publications, sales, public oral disclosures and public demonstrations or use.
+In most countries, a public disclosure of the invention invalidates any subsequently-filed patent application on the same invention, unless priority under the Paris Convention is claimed from an earlier application (which must itself have been filed before the date of any public disclosure).
+However, some countries and regions provide a grace period for an inventor (or their successor in title) to file a valid application after a public disclosure which was unauthorised by them, and was in breach of their rights.
+Typically the grace period is 6 or 12 months.
+The EPO, China and Russia provide a 6-month period, whereas the US and Japan provide 12 months.

-The grace period should not be confused with the priority year defined by Paris Convention for the Protection of Industrial Property.
-The priority year starts when the first filing in a contracting state of the Paris Convention is made, while the grace period starts from the pre-filing publication.
+In the EPO, a grace period of 6 months is provided for filing a European patent application after a disclosure which was made "due to, or in consequence of, an evident abuse in relation to the applicant or his legal predecessor".
+It is settled law that the European patent application itself must be filed within that 6-month period; it is not enough for the date of filing of an earlier priority application (the priority date) to be within that period.
+Consequently, after an unauthorised disclosure, the inventor has only 6 months rather than the usual 12 permitted under the Paris Convention to file a European patent application.

-Local novelty only regards publications, uses or sales that have taken place within that jurisdiction to be novelty destroying.
+In the US, no distinction is made between authorised and unauthorised disclosures made by or obtained from the inventor.
+In both cases, a valid US patent application can be filed by the inventor up to 12 months following such disclosure.

 Novelty in a discovery of a product of nature

 Another controversial issue in novelty analysis is whether a discovery and isolation of a product of nature should be patentable.
 In 1911, Billings Learned Hand, who had been only 2 years in his position as a judge, "had made an uninformed mistake in Parke-Davis v.
 Mulford" by pronouncing that naturally occurring adrenaline can be patented in its pure form.
 This judicial tradition, allowing patenting of isolated natural products in the US, continued for over 100 years.
 Another notable example of it was In re Bergstrom, where a court reversed the Patent Office’s refusal to patent on prostaglandins.
 In Amgen, Inc. v.
 Chugai Pharmaceutical Co.
 (1991) and Schering Corp. v.
 Amgen Inc (2000), courts confirmed patentability of recombinant DNA molecules, which encode known proteins.

 The practice of patenting isolated products of nature came to an end only in 2013, when the SCOTUS decided in Association for Molecular Pathology v.
 Myriad Genetics, Inc. that an isolated product of Nature (a DNA sequence in that case) does not deserve a composition-of-matter claim.
 At the same time, the Court decided that complementary DNA, which is produced by reverse transcription of messenger RNA and does not contain introns, can be patentable.
 It is worth noting, that the denial of patentability in this case was not based on novelty, but rather on subject matter eligibility.